pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

  The definition for "Feature Engineering" is always some form of:

-"Feature engineering or feature extraction or feature discovery is the process of using domain knowledge to extract features (characteristics, properties, attributes) from raw data.[1]"
+"Feature engineering or feature extraction or feature discovery is the process of using domain knowledge to extract features (characteristics, properties, attributes) from raw data."

 https://en.wikipedia.org/wiki/Feature_engineering